op7ic/RT-OfficeBeaconBox/README.md

 # Beacon Design

 Beacon design is equally simple.
-All we are doing is inserting tracking URL as noted below that points to tracking server and /index?id=XXXXXX (replace XXXXXX with any value).
+All we are doing is inserting tracking URL that points to tracking server /index?id=XXXXXX location (replace XXXXXX with any value).
 Adding tracking image to document header/footer and covering it with white overlay seems to work quite nice.

-The steps below show how to add working beacon to word document.
+The steps below show how to add working beacon to Word document.

 **Open up document**